Applications NOW Open

-COMMUNITY FUND OVERVIEW
+GFPI COMMUNITY FUND -

 The objective of the Metro Chicago Good Food Purchasing Initiative (GFPI) Community Fund is to increase access to Good Food Purchasing Program (GFPP)-aligned produce and food products in the Metro Chicago Region.
 This goal is achieved through providing both financial & technical support for systemically marginalized, local farms and food businesses who are working on increasing community food access that builds local economies, sustainable practices, fair labor, animal welfare nutrition and advances the work of building equity in the Metro Chicago food system.

-• Accessible Adaptive & Flexible Funding
+• Accessible Adaptive & Flexible Funding3

 • Alleviating common constraints experienced by systemically marginalized1 farmers and food entrepreneurs by offering awardees flexible funding3 and support during the application process (1:1 Counseling, Office Hours & Language Translation and Interpretation Services)